firefox-devtools/profiler/CONTRIBUTING.md

 ### Updating snapshots

-We have snapshot tests to ensure that components output correct markup.
-If you change a `render` function, it will likely produce snapshot failures when running `yarn test`.
+We have snapshot tests to ensure that components output the expected markup.
+If you change a `render` function, it will likely produce some snapshot failures when running `yarn test`.
 If the snapshot changes are what you expect, you can run `yarn test -u` to update the snapshots.
 Don't forget to include them in your commit as well.

 ## Exposing the web application publicly